 However, research shows that the entire setup is a scam and the website is not actually what it claims to be.

-An investigation conducted by Lawrence Abrams discovered of BleepingComputer revealed that the website is being distributed through YouTube tutorials which explain to non-technical users as to how to download the Rodeo browser in order to access the Rodeo marketplace.
+An investigation conducted by Lawrence Abrams discovered of BleepingComputer revealed that the website is being distributed through YouTube tutorials which explain to non-technical users how to download the Rodeo browser in order to access the Rodeo marketplace.

 In the tutorials, it is indicated that the Rodeo browser is essentially a Tor Browser which is tweaked exclusively to allow access to the dark web marketplace.